 This area’s borders are: Chicago Avenue on the north, railroad tracks near Kinzie Avenue on the south, Dan Ryan Expressway on the east, intersection of Chicago Ave and Grand Avenue on the west.

-In the 19th century the area was settled by Sicilian/Italian immigrants over by Smith Park on the west and down to the present day Dan Ryan Expressway.
-The first crime element to appear in this neighborhood was the “Black Hand” extortionists that were all of Sicilian/Italian background.
+Beginning in the 1880s this area was settled by Sicilian/Italian immigrants over by Smith Park on the west and down to the present day Dan Ryan Expressway.
+The first crime element to appear in this neighborhood was the “Black Hand” extortionists that were all of Sicilian/Italian background beginning in the year 1903.
 This group sent threatening letters to wealthy elites demanding money or else they would inflict harm.
 The group rose up to power in the 1900s decade but they crossed the line when they kept threatening the first Chicago Outfit boss “Big Jim” Colosimo.

-By the mid -1970s Gaylords moved out of the area and put more focus on several other pieces of turf in around the city, in their place the Satan Disciples would move into the area by the later 1970s.
+By the mid -1970s Gaylords moved out of the area and put more focus on several other pieces of turf in around the city, in their place the Satan Disciples would move into the area by 1975 but mainly settled right in the middle of C-Note territory which caused the C-Notes to go into bloody war with Satan Disciples.

-By the 1990s Harrison Gents and Ashland Vikings began to settle in this southern region causing more wars with the Harrison Gents for the C-Notes.
+By the 1990s Harrison Gents and Ashland Vikings began to settle in the Patch causing more wars with the Harrison Gents for the C-Notes.

 By the mid-1990s this area became rough with gang violence and drug trafficking.
 As Italians migrated out in higher volumes in the 1990s.